td-org-uit-no/UiTHack19/README.md

 ###### Misc
 - [ ] Have a flag "hidden" on the tdctl site?
+And mabye on the IFI Discord?
 - [ ] Reactivate GLADoS to hand out a flag
 - [ ] Up a flag to the IRC server
 - [ ] Esoteric horrorshow?